TranslationalML/pacsifier/README.md

 		- <https://github.com/Liquidmantis/PSCondaEnvs>
 8. Using `Powershell` in admin mode we enable these cmdlets:
 	- Run `Powershell` as admin (right-click - run as admin) and `Set-ExecutionPolicy RemoteSigned`
-9. Create the PACS client/server configuration file as described below
+9. Create the PACS client/server configuration file as described below.

 #### Usage